Leave-one-out least squares Monte Carlo algorithm for pricing Bermudan options: Numerical results

-Three Bermudan option cases are priced to compare the LSM and LOOLSM methods.
-We present them in increasing order of the number of underlying assets: single-stock put options, best-of options on two assets, and basket options on four assets.
-Therefore, the number of regressors, $M$, also increases given the same polynomial orders to include.
-In all the examples, the underlying asset prices $S_j(t)$ follow geometric Brownian motions:
+We price four Bermudan option cases to compare the LSM and LOOLSM methods.
+We present them in increasing order of the number of underlying assets: single-stock put options, best-of options on two assets, basket options on four assets, and cancellable exotic interest swaps under the LIBOR market model.
+Therefore, the number of regressors, $M$, also increases in general, given the same polynomial orders to include.

-where $r$ is the risk-free rate, $q_j$ is the dividend yield, $\sigma_j$ is the volatility, and the $W_j(t)$'s are the standard Brownian motions satisfying $dW_j(t)\, dW_{j'}(t) = \rho_{jj'}\,dt \;\; (\rho_{jj}=1)$.
-The choice of the geometric Brownian motion for the price dynamics has several advantages and does not oversimplify the problem.
-It can be easily implemented because an exact simulation is possible.
-More complicated stochastic processes require the Euler scheme, which may exhibit another kind of Monte Carlo bias resulting from the time discretization.
-The geometric Brownian motion is a standard choice in the literature and we can take advantage of the exact Bermudan option prices reported previously.
-To compare these with the true prices, we typically report the price offset from the exact value and standard deviation from the results of $n_\textsc{mc}$ independent simulation sets:

-where $\lsf{\hat{V}}{0}$ is the price from each simulation and $\lsf{V}{0}$ is the exact option price.
-We use the antithetic random variate ($N/2+N/2$) to reduce the variance.

-For each case, two experiments are run.
-The first experiment is to ensure that the LOOLSM method eliminates look-ahead bias in a similar way to the two-pass simulation method.
-We run $n_\textsc{mc}=100$ sets of simulations with $N=40,000$ paths each and use the following three estimators for comparison: \begin{itemize} \item \textbf{LSM}: the classical LSM estimator. \item \textbf{LSM-2}: the two-pass LSM estimator.
-The exercise policy computed from an extra set of $N=40,000$ paths is applied to the payoff valuation with the original simulation set. \item \textbf{LOOLSM}: the LOOLSM estimator. \end{itemize} Using the same simulation paths for the payoff valuation across the three methods works as a control variate to reduce the variability of the measured bias (i.e., price difference between methods).
-Additionally, we price the corresponding European options using the Monte Carlo method with the simulation set.
+We run $n_\textsc{mc}$ sets of simulations with $N$ paths each and use the following three estimators for comparison: \begin{itemize} \item \textbf{LSM}: the one-pass (i.e., in-sample) LSM estimator. \item \textbf{LSM-2}: the two-pass (i.e., out-of-sample) LSM estimator.
+We apply the exercise policy computed from an extra set of $N$ paths to the payoff valuation with the original simulation set. \item \textbf{LOOLSM}: the LOOLSM estimator. \end{itemize} Using the same $N$ simulation paths for the payoff valuation across the three methods works as a control to reduce the variability of the measured bias (i.e., the price difference between methods).
+We reduce the variance by using the antithetic random variate ($N/2+N/2$).\footnote{Antithetic variate is applied across paths (i.e., $N/2$ paths + $N/2$ paths), not within each path.} We also vary $M$ by selecting different basis sets.
+From the results of $n_\textsc{mc}$ independent simulation sets, we obtain the mean and standard deviation of the option price.
+If the exact option value $\lsf{V}{0}$ is available, then we report the price offset from $\lsf{V}{0}$:

+where $\lsf{\hat{V}}{0}$ is the price estimate from each simulation.
+Otherwise, we report the price $\ExpMC[\lsf{\hat{V}}{0}]$.
+We implemented the numerical experiments in Python (Ver.
+3.7, 64-bit) on a computer running Windows 10 with an Intel core i7 1.9 GHz CPU and 16 GB RAM.